andrerocker/marvelous-bot/README.md

-# Marvelous, irc super bot!
+# Marvelous, a clojure irc super bot!

 A smart and simples irc bot implemented using clojure for fun and a new job